 Share this Post

-Currently living and working in the United States, Brian McClear earned a BFA from Columbus College of Art and Design.
-He worked as an illustrator and in leading marketing agencies.
-Recently, he decided to devote himself to painting, preferring bold brushstrokes to the mouse.
-His works received national awards, and private collections and museums exhibited them.
-Brian’s portraits do not leave you indifferent: they are full of liveliness and always allow a sense of wisdom and strength to shine through.
+Currently living and working in Connecticut, Brian McClear earned a BFA from Columbus College of Art and Design.
+He worked as an illustrator and then focused his creativity to lead the marketing technology arm of one of the leading ad agencies in the Nutmeg state.
+Recently, he decided to devote himself to painting, preferring bold intuitive brushstrokes to the mouse.

 McClear’s work will be featured in a solo exhibition at Alofft Gallery in Litchfield, Connecticut, from June 2 to July 2.

 A complete copy of the May issue as well as back issues can be ordered here.